raymusvibe/statement-processor/README.md

 ### Swagger-UI:

 Once the application is running, a [swagger interface](http://localhost:8080/swagger-ui/index.htm) will become available.
-One of the endpoints produces the report in JSON format (/api/v1/report) and can be used by other applications, and the other allows users to download the report in CSV format (/api/v1/report/csv).
+One of the endpoints produces the report in JSON format (/api/v1/report), and the other allows users to download the report in CSV format (/api/v1/report/csv).

 ## Technologies used